1887 Brooklyn (Brooklyns)

 Written documentation on these uniforms:

 March 1887: “The [Brooklyn] boys will be provided with two separate and distinct outfits.
 One uniform is to be of a bluish gray trimmed with red, with red stockings and belt to match.
 The color of the uniform is the same worn by the famous Providence Grays.
 The second uniform will be white, with a small blue stripe.
 The stockings and belt will be red.
 The caps, of course, will correspond with the suits.
 In addition, the men are now being measured by a local shoemaker for running and baseball shoes.”
 From the Brooklyn Daily Eagle, March 23, 1887.
 Research from Don Stokes.
+The Eagle noted that when Brooklyn team president and manager, Charles Byrne, was asked, “Will the club wear the same uniform as last year?”, he replied in the negative.
 It is possible the “small blue stripe” on the white uniform as described in this pre-season report was actually a “fine blue dot” as reported during the season.
 See June 1887 report below.

 April 16, 1887, Metropolitan, New York, v.
-Brooklyn, at Brooklyn, Washington Park, opening day: “[Metropolitan] received a warm welcome, as did the home team [i.e., Brooklyn] as they marched on the field later on in their new uniforms of maroon and red.”
+Brooklyn, at Brooklyn, Washington Park, opening day: “[Metropolitan] received a warm welcome, as did the home team [i.e., Brooklyn] as they marched on the field later on in their new uniforms of white and maroon.”
 From the Brooklyn Eagle, April 17, 1887.
 Research from Don Stokes.

 April 1887: “The uniforms of a great many league and association teams this season will be very gorgeous.
 It is said that the Brooklyns will wear suits of flannel of broad blue-and-white stripes.”
 From the Kansas City Times, April 18, 1887.